hindu-comm/weblogs/manasataramgini/2009/02/2009-02-27_our-intellectual-tradition-non-existent-decadent-or-congenitally-dilute.md

 the language of instruction, English, was considered an unnecessary aside – bad grammar and style was a hallmark of the lecturers.
 Even the mention of saMskR^ita was derisively dismissed with statements such as:
-“Hey who wants to be a purohita man\!
+“Hey who wants to be a purohita man!
 Come on yaar, be modern.”
 Now this elite group was supposed to be in the science stream, but with exceptions who numbered less than a fist, they were not interested in science but to attain the padavI of a doctor or an engineer.
 It was not uncommon to hear: “Who cares yaar, as long as I get Madical (sic) or